cybercongress/go-cyber/docs/discuss.md

 - incentivization of developers.
 As our primary focus is developers of decentralized and distributed applications we offer a convenient way of revenue generation in addition to possible revenue on dynamic snippets development.
 Every search and answer transaction can define a smart contract with up to 6 beneficiaries with a distribution of potential reward from this particular action.
 This creates a solid foundation for bootstrapping application ecosystem across a conventional web, mobile app stores and upcoming VR platforms.

 - idea: split reward pool in accordance to relevance of terms.

+- Priorities for learning the beast: Arxiv, Chains, Wiki, Github, Bittorent, IPFS

+- we cannot make distributions based on the history of ranking object because we decide to reject an idea of storing the historical state due to tremendous costs.